crimist/Zm/WriteUp.md

 ### 🎉

-The part you've (Jeff) all been waiting for; what I learned.
+The part you've (Jeff) been waiting for; what I learned.
 Without further ado, I learned:

-* Quite a few C++ tricks.
+* A lot about more advanced C++
-  * The different types of type casting
-  * Threading

-* A lot about using VS and windows C++.
-I got to say its trash compared to *nix but it's Microsoft so I didn't expect much.
+* A lot about using VS and windows C++
+  * I much prefer the build process, & types on *nix

-* Lots about the Windows API (`Windows.h`) and how bad it is.
+* Lots about the Windows API (`Windows.h`)
+  * I also enjoyed writing with *nix APIs.
+    * For example listening on a socket in windows takes far more code and is far uglier than on *nix
 * A bit about how visual programs work.
 I learned how they draw to the screen and what APIs (DirectX) they use.
 * I gained some experience in game engines and 3D/2D math.
 It took a while but I learned how games check what's on the screen and convert a 3D environment into the 2D environment you see on screen.
 This was definitely the hardest thing to wrap my head around as I didn't have an previous experience in where as for the rest I already had some foundation.
 * Finally I learned about hooking.
 A process where you overwrite functions and have them point into your own before executing.
 This involves allocating memory and then writing an x86_64 `JMP` instruction at the start of the command into your own.
 It's definitely interesting and I understand a bunch of thing that use that far better now.

 ## Conclusion